 Here's a list of the 16 most common smoking triggers.
 If you'd like to add your own, let us know in the comments, or in a question, and we'll update the list.

-- 1Seeing another person smoke.Any time you see someone else smoke, your mind will immediately think of all the pleasure you'd be experiencing if you smoked.
-Because of this, it's best to try and avoid places you'll see others smoking.Advertisement
+- 1Any time you see someone else smoke, your mind will immediately think of all the pleasure you'd be experiencing if you smoked.
+Because of this, it's best to try and avoid places you'll see others smoking.Seeing another person smoke.Advertisement

-- 2Drinking a cup of coffee.For many people, waking up to coffee and a cigarette is part of their morning ritual.
-To break this, try to switch things up, and have a class of cold juice and a piece of fruit, instead of a hot drink.Advertisement
+- 2For many people, waking up to coffee and a cigarette is part of their morning ritual.
+To break this, try to switch things up, and have a class of cold juice and a piece of fruit, instead of a hot drink.Drinking a cup of coffee.Advertisement

 - Remember that everyone is different.
 You may have your own unique triggers, which only you're aware of.
 Think about it, and make your own list to add to those above, so that you'll know what to avoid.